qulacs/quantum-circuits/README.md

-# quantum-circuits
+# Qulacs quantum circuits
-Circuits and examples built with Qulacs
+This repository contains a number of different models implemented in (Qunalcs)[https://github.com/qulacs/qulacs]